Can A Dog Titled In Sports Protect

 Well, let’s see how I can put this mildly…

-Mike Tyson is an athlete and boxing is a sport, can Mike Tyson beat your ass out in public?
+Mike Tyson is an athlete and boxing is a sport, can Mike Tyson beat your ass out in public outside the ring?
 How about UFC fighters Khabib Nurmagomedov, Jon Jones, Sean O’Malley or any of those athletes, MMA is a sport, can they beat your ass down a dark alley?
 And then there is athlete Rafael Aghayev, who is inarguably the greatest karate fighter of this generation having won the World Championships five times, can be beat your ass?
 I think you get the point.
 Now, are there people out in the street who are not sports athletes that punch as hard or harder than Mike Tyson, yeah probably, even if they don’t have the discipline, experience or technique that a trained athlete has.
 Just the same, are there people out there that put on a pair of gloves get in the ring and can’t box, absolutely.

 Some companies will down talk sports dogs because they don’t have the money or talent to train a dog day in and day out for months and years to get them titled.
 The fact is that the best dog you can buy is one titled in sports or at least with the foundation training of a sport discipline, which is the goldstandard in dog training AND crossed-trained in real life scenarios or what we call Civil Work.
 This will yield the best and most precise obedience and bite work on the planet as the dog is judged on its stamina, character and performance like off-leash obedience (no electronic shock collars allowed), bite work, release of bite and so forth.
 Just like a boxer, karateka or MMA fighter they learn discipline, strategy, technique, confidence and how to end a fight quick.
 Do all sports dog succeed at civil training, no, some don’t have the defense and fight drive required but many do.